Manassas Gap Railroad: Modern times

 In 1896, most of the original Manassas Gap Railroad became part of the Southern Railway system, which in 1982 became part of the Norfolk Southern Railway.

 Between its intersection with Sudley Road (Virginia State Route 234 (Business)) northwest of Manassas and its termination at Interstate 81 west of Front Royal, Interstate 66 follows a route similar to that of the railroad, crossing the railroad twice.
 The railroad's route is also similar to that of Virginia State Route 55, which it crosses several times.
 The railroad and the two highways cross the Bull Run Mountains at Thoroughfare Gap, near the historic Beverley Mill and Broad Run.

 The section of the original Manassas Gap Railroad between Strasburg and Manassas, Virginia continues to be used a busy freight line, called the B-Line of the Norfolk Southern railroad, with the heaviest traffic between Front Royal and Manassas.
 Since the 1999 breakup of Conrail, when Norfolk Southern acquired the Lurgan Branch from the north end of the Hagerstown District into Pennsylvania, the B-Line east of Front Royal has been a major connection, allowing traffic on the Washington District to bypass Washington, D.C..
 The B-Line supports mainly intermodal and manifest trains, although beginning in late 2018, Norfolk Southern began running coal unit trains on it more frequently than before.

 From Strasburg south, the original spur of the Manassas Gap Railroad to Mt.
-Jackson, Virginia, the line is out of service, The last train traveled north from Woodstock in 2007 and south from Mount Jackson in 2014.
-Having lost all local industrial customers, in 2016 this portion of the original Manassas Gap Railroad was put out of service by Norfolk Southern between Strasburg and Broadway, Virginia, roughly 38.5 miles (The Manassas Gap Railroad itself ended at Mt.
+Jackson, Virginia, the line is out of service.
+The last train traveled north from Woodstock in 2007 and south from Mount Jackson in 2014.
+Having lost all local industrial customers, in 2016 this portion of the original Manassas Gap Railroad was put out of service by Norfolk Southern between Strasburg and Broadway, Virginia, roughly 38.5 miles.
+The Manassas Gap Railroad itself ended at Mt.
 Jackson, about 15 miles north of Broadway.
-However subsequent owners extended the line to Harrisonburg.)
+However subsequent owners extended the line to Harrisonburg.
 Norfolk Southern announced that they were no longer going to maintain the track, and it is now overgrown with weeds and brush.
 Pending a formal abandonment of the portion of the line by the Norfolk Southern, there has been some initial discussion of turning the disused line into a rails-to-trails project.
 A regional group of public, private and non-profit organizations based in the counties of Shenandoah and Rockingham, Virginia have come together in an exploratory group called the Shenandoah Rail Trail Partnership to seek transformation of the rail corridor from Strasburg to Broadway into a multi-use trail.

+In September 2023, the amended Virginia state budget allocated up to $35 million for the state to purchase 50 miles of right of way and bridges from Norfolk Southern.